When Metallica Finally Returned to Thrash on ‘Death Magnetic’

-Simply put, after years spent refusing to look back while diluting their sound with new songwriting directions and oddly-chosen recording techniques, Metallica finally surrendered and shaped Death Magnetic into exactly what their ardent fan base had been clamoring for: a trip down memory lane, inspired directly by the band's original, thrash-based heavy metal style.
+After years spent refusing to look back while diluting their sound with new songwriting directions and oddly-chosen recording techniques, Metallica finally surrendered and shaped Death Magnetic into exactly what their ardent fan base had been clamoring for: a trip down memory lane, inspired directly by the band's original, thrash-based heavy metal style.

 Tasked with shepherding this rebirth was Rick Rubin.
 He's a producer known as much for his discerning ear as his uncanny ability to help veteran artists reconnect with the creative mindset that spawned their initial, best-loved works, before they lose their way down the long road to stardom.

-And, true to his well-established modus operandi, Rubin forced his latest millionaire clients to listen carefully to their old material, and beat new songs into shape in rehearsal.
+True to his well-established modus operandi, Rubin forced his latest millionaire clients to listen carefully to their old material, and beat new songs into shape in rehearsal.
 Having completed this process, Metallica duly emerged with a set of 10 new songs, stripped of all funny business and overflowing, instead, with virtually inexhaustible reserves of monster riffs, familiarly oblique lyrical themes, and even guitar solos.

-Yes, for although Death Magnetic represented James Hetfield and Lars Ulrich's redemption above all else, it was also, in the words of renowned critic Stephen Thomas Erlewine, "Kirk Hammett's revenge."
 After having his hands tied during the fraught, solo-less St. Anger sessions, Metallica's lead guitarist was mercifully given free rein to wail away to his heart's content.
 His newly unleashed blazing technique immediately helped elevate songs like "The End of the Line," "Cyanide" and "The Day That Never Comes," to album standout status.

 The Rush / Metallica Team-Up That Slipped Away